DanielleSucher/Kenobi/README.md

 And if you're interested in the history of Bayes' Theorem - http://lesswrong.com/lw/774/a_history_of_bayes_theorem/

-Gems needed to run the damn thing: stemmer, nokogiri, open_uri, mechanize, sqlite3 (eventually)
+Gems needed to run the damn thing (install them, then run "ruby kenobi.rb"): stemmer nokogiri mechanize

-VERY in-progress.
-It can scrape a user's answers into memory at the moment, and the classifier works and passes tests, is all.